dolinka79/Portfolio_Agnieszka-Dolinska-Rakowska/README.md

 Participation in a 7-week project in the field of manual software testing
 ### 2022 Cherry-IT Training Project 2/2022 Trello
 Participation in a 3-month training test project (unpaid internship / volunteering) in the period: October 19, 2022 - December 14, 2022.
 Project 2/2022 was related to the Trello system.
 Its main task was: familiarizing the participants with the Scrum methodology and the ceremony related to Scrum (daily), gaining skills related to reporting and reporting bugs, gaining skills related to creating test cases, using the Devtool tool (the work was focused on getting to know and understanding the Console and Network tabs)
-### 2021 - 2022 - WSB University in Toruń - Software tester for mobile and server applications - postgraduate studies.
+### 2021 - 2022 - WSB University in Toruń - Software tester for mobile and server applications - postgraduate studies
 Two projects in test automation with Selenium Web Driver + Python as part of the credit (completed: 06/2022)
 - Power BI course - basics of data analysis and visualization – Strefa Kursów – in progress
 - SQL foundations - Level 1 and 2 - CODENGA - 08/2022